D3strukt0r/docker-spigot/README.md

 **Hint**

-If you need to add another port to your docker container, use `--expose` in your command.
+If you need to add another port to your docker container, use `-p xxxxx:xxxxx` in your command.

 #### Environment Variables